44 Scotland Street: Literary significance and reception

 Publishers Weekly said that 44 Scotland Street was "episodic, amusing and peopled with characters both endearing and benignly problematic."
 Library Journal said that "Smith's insightful and comic observations, makes for an amusing and absorbing look at Edinburgh's high society."
-Bookseller said that "the writing style is understated, and the humour subtle but at times devastating."
+The Bookseller said that "the writing style is understated, and the humour subtle but at times devastating."

 A stage adaptation, entitled The World According to Bertie, was performed at the 2011 Edinburgh Festival Fringe.

 Television series

 In 2019 it was announced that the novels would become a television series.
 It had already been a series on BBC Radio 4.